taylorgehrts/Taylors_Notetaker/README.md

 - [Questions](#questions)

 ## Description
 This is a simple note taking app that lets you add notes to a json file.
 It also allows you to delete notes.
 This was a Project that helped me understand routes a little better as well as the importance of modularization.
 I am using Express.js to deal with the api calls and routes.
+The program uses node to run the server, I am using the built in node functionality with fs(file system) and path to define paths.
+The routes are all broken up into seperate files to make editing easier.
+The create new notes function located in the lib folder tackles the heavy lifting for the api routes.

 ## Installation
 simply visit the link to the deployed site https://taylors-note-taking-app-301b8f6019ba.herokuapp.com/notes